magomimmo/modern-cljs/doc/tutorial-11.md

     evt-type))
 ```

+A more comfortable way to know which events are supported by Domina is
-That means that if you run the brepl and evaluates `builtin-events`
+to run the brepl and evaluates `builtin-events`
-symbol you get the `set` of all the supported events.
+symbol.
+Run the brepl as usual.

 ```bash
 $ lein ring server-headless
 $ lein cljs-build auto dev # from a new terminal
 $ lein trampoline cljs-build repl-listen # from a new terminal
 ```

+Evaluate `builtin-events` by prepending it with the
+`domina.events` namespace in wich the symbol is defined.

 ```clojure
 Running ClojureScript REPL, listening on port 9000.
 "Type: " :cljs/quit " to quit"